Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 User Agents that advertise the "transparency_revocation" extension in their ClientHello MUST reject a certificate that contains the extension if it is not provided with an appropriate proof of inclusion.

-To detect potential downgrade attacks, Site Operators can monitor the existing
-{{RFC6962}} ecosystem and verify that all certificates issued for their domain names include the poison extension.

 ## Configuration Distribution